Skip to main content

 Before teeth appear, clean your baby's gums twice a day with a clean soft wash cloth or gauze.

 When your baby's first tooth appears you can introduce gentle toothbrushing twice a day.
-This is normally at around 6 months of age.
+This normally happens before their first birthday.

 Use water and a small, soft toothbrush.
 Do not use toothpaste at this age.

-Brushing your baby’s teeth will get them used to teeth brushing as part of their daily routine.
+Brushing your baby’s teeth will get them used to toothbrushing as part of their daily routine.

 Looking after your child's teeth